 What is HL7 and what is its relation to FHIR®?

-Unlike software or a specific platform, FHIR®is a comprehensive specification designed to enhance the exchange, integration, and sharing of healthcare data.
+Unlike software or theoretical models, FHIR®is a comprehensive specification designed to enhance the exchange, integration, and sharing of healthcare data.
 Its adaptability and innovation are evident in its multiple releases, with the current focus being on the R5 release.

 What does FHIR® do?

-By doing so, FHIR® not only sets a new standard for data exchange but also lays the foundation for a more interconnected and efficient future in healthcare where information flows seamlessly, leading to improved patient care and streamlined processes.
+By doing so, FHIR® sets a new standard for data exchange and builds a foundation for a more interconnected and efficient healthcare ecosystem.
+It ensures seamless information flow, which improves patient care and streamlines processes.

 What are resource structures?